X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.4.2 Add/Edit from existing

 You can find pre-made Phoneme Data Tables for the Demo Scene and Metahuman characters under (`All > (Engine) > Plugins > Geppetto Content > Phonemes`).
-Feel free to duplicate and/or edit the existing Data Table in order to change the phonemes pose !
+Feel free to duplicate and/or edit the existing Data Table in order to change the phonemes pose!

 ![](./images/Geppetto_Phonemes_DataTable_image_8.png)